 10) nor upon consideration, “The monk is our teacher” (“samaṇo no garū).

-Diamond Sutra (Chinese=金剛般若波羅蜜多經/金剛經) is “a Mahāyāna (Buddhist) sutra from the genre of Prajñāpāramitā (perfection of wisdom) sutras.
+Diamond Sutra (Chinese: 金剛般若波羅蜜多經/金剛經) is “a Mahāyāna (Buddhist) sutra from the genre of Prajñāpāramitā (perfection of wisdom) sutras.
 Translated into a variety of languages over a broad geographic range, the Diamond Sūtra is one of the most influential Mahāyāna sutras in East Asia, and it is particularly prominent within the Chan (or Zen) tradition, along with the Heart Sutra.”

-In the Diamond Sutra, Buddha instructs the bhiksu (Sanskrit, commonly translated into English as a Buddhist monk, Chinese=比丘) as follows:
+In the Diamond Sutra, Buddha instructs the bhiksu (Sanskrit, commonly translated into English as a Buddhist monk, Chinese: 比丘) as follows:

 The raft is a metaphor for Buddhist teachings.
 Just as the rafters who had reached the shore were ready to change course, Buddha wanted his followers to know that when they had learned enough from his word-based doctrines, they must change course by first letting go of them (Buddha Dharma).
-Then, they could embark on their own journeys to perceive the mental nature of reality directly, just as the Buddha did.
+Only after relinquishing what they had learned from the Buddha could they be free mentally to embark on their own journeys to perceive the unchanging Truth directly, as the Buddha did.

 Again, Buddha practiced what he advised his followers.
 By the time he sat down at the Bodhi Tree to meditate until he reached enlightenment, he had relinquished everything he had ever had: his princely life, the lessons from the gurus, and the harsh Jainistic asceticism.
 By letting go of his attachments to worldly possessions, Buddha’s journey to enlightenment became easier.